-The "Castillo de Malpica" ship continued to fulfil its transport commitments with iron ore supply voyages from Brazil and Canada to the United States to continue loading iron ore briquettes from the United States to Europe.
-It also completed a coal voyage from Colombia to the United States.
+The ship "Castillo de Malpica" continued to fulfil its transport commitments with iron ore voyages from Brazil and Canada to the United States, as well as cabotage voyages within Brazil.
+It also completed two coal voyages from the east coast of the United States to India.

-Likewise, throughout 2023, the sister ship "Castillo de Navia" alternated between supplying iron ore from Europe, Brazil and Canada to the United States and transporting iron ore briquettes from the United States to Europe.
+Likewise, throughout 2024, the sister ship "Castillo de Navia" alternated between supplying iron ore from Brazil and Canada to the United States and transporting iron ore briquettes from the United States to Europe.
+In addition, it completed a coal journey from Colombia to Europe.